 Congratulations to Amy for the successful defense of her MS thesis!

 Kelly earned her B.S. in Biology from James Madison University in 2010 where she investigated the development and organization of the inferior colliculus in mice under Dr. Mark Gabriele.
 She then moved to Janelia Farm Research Campus to the lab of Dr. Tim Harris, where she worked to apply a high-resolution imaging technique known as array tomography to investigate synaptic circuitry in Drosophila.

-Kelly is currently (2014) a third year Ph.D. candidate in the Interdisciplinary Program in Neuroscience working in Dr. Jeffrey Huang’s lab in the Department of Biology.
-Her current research focuses on investigating oligodendrocyte-neuronal interactions in the central nervous system, focusing on animal models of multiple sclerosis.
+Kelly was a Ph.D. candidate in the Interdisciplinary Program in Neuroscience working in Dr. Jeffrey Huang’s lab in the Department of Biology.
+Her research focuses on investigating oligodendrocyte-neuronal interactions in the central nervous system, focusing on animal models of multiple sclerosis.

 Congratulations to Kelly for the successful defense of her dissertation!

 Originally from the Mexican state of Chiapas, whose entire area is part of the Mesoamerica hotspot, Ricardo joined Prof. Matthew Hamilton's Lab in 2011, after earning a Masters degree in Biological Sciences from the Institute of Ecology at Universidad Nacional Autonoma de Mexico (UNAM).
 For his Master's degree, he studied the clonal structure of invasive buffelgrass (Pennisetum ciliare) in north-western Mexico, under the advising of Dr. Francisco Molina-Freaner.
 Plants are his passion, and he is broadly interested in population genetics of these organisms.
 Particularly, he is interested in studying how some of today's concerning factors such as habitat fragmentation or climate change are affecting the genetic structure of populations.